manuelytriago/Web-Developer-P6/README.md

 ## Usage ##

 Run `npm start`.
 This should both run the local server and launch your browser.
+Go to backend folder and run: npm run dev
 If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8081.

 The app should reload automatically when you make a change to a file.